USEPA/sensortoolkit/README.md

 ## Data Dictionary

 #### Sensor data
+Below is a list of sensor parameters supported by the `SensorEvaluation` class. **Please note that currently, only `PM25` and `O3` are fully supported for all performance evaluation modules in accordance with EPA's [reports](https://www.epa.gov/air-sensor-toolbox/air-sensor-performance-targets-and-testing-protocols#reports) for these pollutants.** Limited functionality is available for all other pollutants.

 | Parameter Classification | Parameter Label             | Description                                              | Units                       |
 | ------------------------ | -------------------------- | -------------------------------------------------------- | --------------------------- |
 | Pollutant; PM            | `PM1`                        | Particulate matter < 1 micrometer in aerosol diameter    | Micrograms/cubic meter      |